mstram/ndk-samples/hello-jni/README.md

 # Hello JNI

-Hello JNI is an Android sample that uses JNI to call C code from a Android Java Activity.
+Hello JNI is an Android sample that uses JNI to call C code from an Android Java Activity.

 This sample uses the new